Livewire Forms

 <livewire:form handle="contact">

-Note: The component's name needs to end with
+Note: For the autoloading magic to work, the component's name needs to end with

 Form